You can get an instrument capable of giving years of good astronomical views for

-I avoid recommending them to beginners because of the relative expense.
+I don't recommend them to beginners only because of the relative expense.
+If space is a premium, or weight is a consideration, please see my MAK page on the website for full appraisal of this capable telescope type.
 They are excellent telescopes and can be treated as very similar in performance to a refractor of the same diameter, however, because they have a folded light-path, physically, they are very much shorter than an f15 refractor of the same diameter.

 The f12 SkyMax127 in this picture has a focal length of 1,500mm in a tube less than 400mm long.
 It gives planetary images equivalent to a 150mm Newtonian on the best nights, it will rival a 130mm Newtonian on any night.

 Maksutovs, like refractors, take longer to cool down to become optically excellent, because they are sealed optical systems.